Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 The principles

-It is now complex to define its exact contours, as not everything is set in stone, but the main principles are known.
+Defining its exact boundaries today is complex, as not everything is set in stone, but the main principles are well known.

 In broad terms, the grant procedure remains the same as that of the European patent.
 However, instead of validating the latter in a given country, it will be possible to choose the « unitary effect » (a sort of « meta-validation »).